rayvaldez/fifa_top_100/README.md

 Welcome to FifaTop100 CLI Gem!
 Here you will find information on the Fifa rated top 100 players of 2019.

+We utilise the Nokogiri Gem to scrape the official website and provide the information all in one application.

 ## Installation

 Add this line to your application's Gemfile: